1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Sworn members of City Police Departments, Sheriff Offices, Probation Offices, District Attorneys Offices, Coroner/Medical Examiners in California Applicants should confirm final requirements in the official notice before submission.
+Based on current listing details, eligibility includes: Sworn members of city police departments, sheriff's offices, probation offices, district attorney's offices, and coroner/medical examiners in California.
+Applicants should confirm final requirements in the official notice before submission.

-Current published award information indicates $10 million reappropriated FY 25/26 through June 30, 2029 Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.
+Current published award information indicates Up to $10 million reappropriated for FY 2025/2026 through June 30, 2029 Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.

 The current target date is rolling deadlines or periodic funding windows.
 Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.